 One mission of the Joseph Smith Foundation is to uphold the character of Joseph Smith and his family.
 We have compiled a Frequently Asked Questions on Joseph Smith, answering many myths and misunderstandings with original sources, prophetic statements and scripture.

-Additionally, Joseph Smith Academy has an audio books section.
+Additionally, the Joseph Smith Foundation has an audio books section.
 Hear for yourself the power in Joseph Smith’s own words as he writes a letter detailing the mission and 13 specific beliefs of the Church, later known as the Articles of Faith.
 Listen to an audio version of the Wentworth Letter.